hoomehr/solopren/README.md

 - `GET /api/courses` - Get all courses with optional filtering and pagination
 - `GET /api/courses/:id` - Get a specific course by ID
 - `POST /api/chat` - Send a message to the AI assistant

+## Pages

+- `/` - Homepage with featured courses and success stories
+- `/courses` - Browse and filter all available courses
+- `/course-detail` - View detailed information about a specific course
+- `/story-detail` - Read full success stories from solopreneurs

 ## Future Enhancements